 - 1-cup +2-Tbsp (9 oz by weight) deodorized cacao wafers, melted (250-ml) If ordering in bulk Jedwards offers it at a discounted rate

-- Pour cream in clean glass jar, add vinegars, lecithin, psyllium, and salt.
+- Pour cream in a clean glass jar, add vinegar, lecithin, psyllium, and salt.

 - Stir well to combine ingredients.